kfjahnke/zimt/examples/multi_tu_example/multi_tu.md

 ### Putting It All Together

+How do we know which ISAs highway will produce code for? highway provides a small utility 'hwy_list_targets', which emits just the information which is needed here.
+On my system, this utility produces this output:

+    $ ./hwy_list_targets
+    Config: emu128:0 scalar:0 static:0 all_attain:0 is_test:0
+    Compiled HWY_TARGETS:   AVX3_SPR AVX3_ZEN4 AVX3 AVX2 SSE4 SSSE3 SSE2
+    HWY_ATTAINABLE_TARGETS: AVX3_SPR AVX3_ZEN4 AVX3 AVX2 SSE4 SSSE3 SSE2 EMU128
+    HWY_BASELINE_TARGETS:   SSE2 EMU128
+    HWY_STATIC_TARGET:      SSE2
+    HWY_BROKEN_TARGETS:
+    HWY_DISABLED_TARGETS:
+    Current CPU supports:   AVX2 SSE4 SSSE3 SSE2 EMU128 SCALAR

+The list of ISA names we need is the first one, 'Compiled HWY_TARGETS'

 Let's start with a simple way of compiling the code.
 We need to feed the ISA-specific compilations of payload.cc with the information about the highway target.
 Let's assume you're coding on/for an x86 environment.
-Here's a shell script to produce several payload_XXX.o files, covering all ISAs 'XXX':
+Here's a shell script to produce several payload_XXX.o files, covering all ISAs:

     for TARGET in SSE2 SSSE3 SSE4 AVX2 AVX3 AVX3_ZEN4 AVX3_SPR
     do